 We’ve all experienced that moment of panic when we lose our iPhone.
 The first reaction is to call your phone.
 If you fail to hear it ringing, all kinds of thoughts come to mind.

 Is my information safe?
 Did I turn on find my iPhone?
 When was my last backup?

 On your Apple devices, if you’ve set up iCloud, you can locate your lost devices by using the Find My iPhone app.

-Since the release of iOS7, Apple made it impossible for a thief to reset or reformat your device without your iCloud Username and Password.
+Since the release of iOS7 in September of 2013, Apple has made it impossible for a thief to reset or reformat your device without your iCloud username and password.

-iCloud also allows you to set up automatic backups, so you can ensure you can retrieve your information if you have to get a new device.
+iCloud also allows you to set up automatic backups to ensure you can retrieve your information when you get a new device.

 Are you using these features?
-Take a minute to review these steps to make sure you are prepared BEFORE your device is lost, stolen or damaged.
+Take a minute to review these steps to ensure you are prepared BEFORE your device is lost, stolen, or damaged.

 1 - Set up iCloud